DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.md

 on them to enlarge them.

 Here is a wiring diagram.
-See `reference/hardware/motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing`{.interpreted-text role="ref"} below.
+See `reference/hardware/motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing` below.
 Click on images to enlarge them:

 ![IRF3205 Wiring Diagram](/_static/images/motorboards/IRF3205_w_arduino_fritz.png)